tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

     small_caps = []
   ```

-* Comparing against dictionary values allows us to pull the associated key for the corresponding action.

-* Here, `market_cap` is compared to the running `minimum_value` and `maximum_value` variables to pull the corresponding key associated with those calculated values.
+* Conditionals compared against dictionary values allows us to pull the associated key for the corresponding action.
+Here, `market_cap` is compared to the running `minimum_value` and `maximum_value` variables to pull the corresponding key associated with the calculated values.

   ```python
   # Iterate over key-value pairs of the dictionary